threalslimtobeeee/label_importer/README.md

+[!CAUTION]
+Still labeled experimetal, has some issues.
+Can overwrite your QGIS-Project

 # Label importer

 This Plugin assists in importing label placement data from an auxiliary layer in another project.
 It focuses exclusively on label-related fields, disregarding non-label-related fields in the source project's auxiliary layer.
 Additionally, it operates independently without requiring any other plugins.